CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 **Facility**

 For the home office, a private study is desirable.
-At the very least, the home office workstation should be detachable from the rest of the home with a lockable door so that documents and IT systems located there are outside the areas where other residents, relatives, or visitors may reside.
+At the very least, the home office workstation should be detachable from the rest of the home with a lockable door so that documents and IT systems located there are located outside the areas where other residents, relatives or visitors may reside.
 In the case of spontaneous visits, the workplace can be left at short notice and protected against unauthorized access.

 The equipment should be selected taking into account ergonomics, safety and health.
 This means among other things: